+Consolidated

+2022 2021

+No. No.

-Consolidated 2021 2020 No. No. Weighted average number of ordinary shares outstanding during the year used in the calculation of basic loss per share 89,582,175 89,582,175 Weighted average number of ordinary shares and potential ordinary shares used as the denominator in calculating diluted loss per share 89,582,175 89,582,175
+Weighted average number of ordinary shares outstanding during the year used in the calculation of basic loss per share 89,582,175 89,582,175

+Weighted average number of ordinary shares and potential ordinary shares used as the denominator in calculating diluted loss per share 89,582,175 89,582,175

-Note 22 Dividends and Per Share Information (continued)
+Note 20 Dividends and Per Share Information (continued)

-Reconciliation of earnings/ (loss) per share
+Reconciliation of (loss)/ earnings per share